Active Research Infrastructure

 Validator Quorum & Adjudication

 Critical outputs are routed to an independent validator set.
 Semantic similarity detects divergence; final accept/reject is determined by a composite score over reference grounding, hard constraint checks, and executable validators.
-Resolution is by quorum, not majority vote.
+Resolution uses validator quorum rules rather than a simple majority vote.

 LISPEX